eosrio/eos_zmq_plugin/README.md

 ZMQ event.
 These actions are generated every 0.5s, and ignored in order to save the CPU resource.

+### Socket options

+Both socket types are disabled by default, you need to explicitly enable them

+#### PUB/SUB

+* `zmq-enable-pub-socket = true/false` --  enables sending messages on pub/sub pattern (non-blocking)
+	- In the case multiple subscribers are connected all messages will be sent to all subscribers

+* `zmq-publisher-bind = ENDPOINT`
+	- specifies the PUSH socket binding endpoint.
+	- Default value: `tcp://127.0.0.1:5557`.

+#### PUSH/PULL

+* `zmq-enable-push-socket = true/false` -- enables sending messages on push/pull pattern (blocking)
+	- If multiple clients are connected, messages will be distributed in a round-robin fashion to the clients

-* `zmq-sender-bind = ENDPOINT` -- specifies the PUSH socket binding endpoint.
-Default value: `tcp://127.0.0.1:5556`.
+* `zmq-sender-bind = ENDPOINT`
+	- specifies the PUSH socket binding endpoint.
+	- Default value: `tcp://127.0.0.1:5556`.

 #### Whitelist options